ericsonga/APCSAReview/_sources/Unit7-ArrayList/listPractice.rst

         .. tab:: Answer

-           In line 7, ArrayLists do not have a length property; instead, call the ``size()`` method to find out how long an ArrayList is..
+           In line 7, ArrayLists do not have a length property; instead, call the ``size()`` method to find out how long an ArrayList is.

            .. activecode::  ch8Ex4a
               :language: java